ygoreus/Dotfiles/README.md

 * i3
     - config
+    - blocks.config
+    - blocks
+        * blocklets for i3blocks

-dotfiles are mostly if not entirely distro agnostic.
+dotfiles are mostly, if not entirely distro agnostic.